M-earnest/data_managment_os_days_marburg_2024/lecture/content/bids_specs.md

 These files significantly enhance the interpretability and utility of the dataset but are not strictly necessary, they are mostly for human readers and help others understand what they see.

-1. Additional Dataset-Level Metadata:
+1. **Additional Dataset-Level Metadata**:

         README: General information about the dataset, such as study purpose or known issues.

         CHANGES: Version history of the dataset, useful for tracking updates.

+2. **Additional Participant Information**:

-2. Additional Participant Information: participants.json: Describes the columns in participants.tsv, such as units or definitions for demographic fields.
+        participants.json: Describes the columns in participants.tsv, such as units or definitions for demographic fields.

-3. Additional Imaging Metadata:
+3. **Additional Imaging Metadata**:

         Field maps (fmap/): Useful for correcting distortions in functional or diffusion MRI data.

         Additional anatomical modalities (e.g., T2-weighted images, sub-<label>_T2w.nii.gz).

 ## Metadata

-Metadata is essential in the Brain Imaging Data Structure (BIDS) as it provides the context needed to understand, analyze, and reproduce neuroimaging datasets.
+Metadata is essential in the Brain Imaging Data Structure (BIDS) as it provides the **context** needed to **understand, analyze, and reproduce neuroimaging datasets**.
 Without it, raw imaging data would be ambiguous, hard to interpret, and difficult to reuse, especially for those not involved in the original study.

 We'll have a look at some real life implementations shortly using the public examples on the [BIDS-Github Demo](https://github.com/bids-standard/bids-examples/tree/master/ds000001-fmriprep)!